jaspector

 Building inspections Monday, Wednesday, and Friday.
 Fire inspections Wednesdays only.

-Typical inspection sequence: Submit application and plans through MGO, receive plan review, schedule inspections in MGO, complete building and fire inspections as applicable, then proceed to occupancy or utility reconnection.
+Typical sequence: Submit application and plans through MGO, receive plan review, schedule inspections in MGO, complete building and fire inspections as applicable, then proceed to occupancy or utility reconnection.

-Do I need a building permit in Pleasanton, TX?
+01 Do I need a building permit in Pleasanton, TX?

 Pleasanton publishes permit guidance for additions, carports, fences, accessory structures over 100 square feet, roof replacement over 10 percent of roof area, reconnect permits in some electrical cases, commercial building work, demolition, and certificates of occupancy for businesses.
 The city states it follows the 2015 editions of the ICC codes and requires MGO-based permit processing.

-How much does a building permit cost in Pleasanton, TX?
+02 How much does a building permit cost in Pleasanton, TX?

+Building permit fees in Pleasanton, TX are set by the local building department and vary by project type and valuation.
 Fees are calculated as: See the currently linked Building Permit Fees PDF on the city fee page.
 Plan check fee: See the currently linked Building Permit Fees PDF on the city fee page.

-How do I apply for a building permit in Pleasanton, TX?
+03 How do I apply for a building permit in Pleasanton, TX?

-1. Create an MGO account if you are a new user.
+To apply for a building permit in Pleasanton, TX, follow these steps: 1.
+Create an MGO account if you are a new user.
 2. Submit permit application or contractor registration through MGO.
 The city says MGO is used for all plan reviews and permit applications.
 3. Upload the required application materials for the project type.
 The FAQ pages identify common submittals such as building permit application, survey or plat, site plan, structural or framing plans, engineered foundation design, FEIN documents for certificates of occupancy, and building or civil plans for commercial projects.
 4. Plan review questions and inspection coordination are handled by BB Inspections.
 5. After approval, schedule inspections through the MGO portal under your project.
 6. Complete building and fire inspections as applicable before occupancy or utility reconnection.

-How long does it take to get a building permit in Pleasanton, TX?
+04 How long does it take to get a building permit in Pleasanton, TX?

-What work is exempt from building permits in Pleasanton, TX?
+05 What work is exempt from building permits in Pleasanton, TX?

-How do I schedule a building inspection in Pleasanton, TX?
+06 How do I schedule a building inspection in Pleasanton, TX?

-Other cities in Atascosa County
+Other jurisdictions in Atascosa County.

-View all Atascosa County jurisdictions →
+All Atascosa County jurisdictions →